samhita-alla/text-to-emoji/README.md

-# Text to Emoji conversion
+# Text to Emoji Conversion

+To run the application, use the command:

 ```
 python app.py
 ```
+Then go to, `localhost:5000`

+There it is!